The Global Collapse of the Foie Gras Industry

 After two decades of progress, the challenge now is implementation.
 Lasting change will come from targeted laws, market leverage, and continued public awareness that keeps the issue visible and politically relevant.

-Keep passing strong local laws
+1. Keep passing strong local laws

 California’s model proved that well-crafted legislation can withstand years of lawsuits.
 The next wave will come city by city.
 Pro-Animal Future’s chapters in Denver, Portland, and Washington, D.C., are working to pass citywide ordinances to prohibit the sale of force-fed foie gras.
 We hope that these initiatives will set the stage for broader national reform.

-Focus on Achilles’ heelS
+2. Focus on Achilles’ heelS

 Only a small number of producers and prestige buyers sustain foie gras’s public image.
 By focusing campaigns on high-visibility restaurants and retailers, advocates can dismantle the illusion of luxury.
 Over the past two years, more than 100 U.S. venues have removed foie gras entirely, thanks to targeted campaigns and persistent outreach.
 Due to the recent wins, pressure campaigns targeting businesses that sell foie gras will likely become more widespread.

-Keep telling the truth, again and again
+3. Keep telling the truth, again and again

-While many Americans already know about how foie gras is made, there are sill many who don’t.
+While many Americans already know about how foie gras is made, there are still many who don’t.
 That’s why a core element of our ballot initiative campaigns is outreach and education.
 Every conversation at a farmers market, every petition signature, every commercial, every poster, and every city council testimony moves us closer to a world where foie gras disappears for good.

-Build momentum towards bigger wins
+4. Build momentum towards bigger wins

 Pro-Animal Future is a grassroots political movement working to evolve beyond factory farming through local political action.
 [Learn more about us →]